Stingrays (Cell-Site Simulators): An In-Depth Analysis

 Crime Scene Deployment

 Police have deployed Stingrays in fixed locations near crime scenes to capture the identifiers of all phones present for later analysis.
+This technique allows investigators to create a comprehensive "digital lineup" of everyone in the vicinity, which can be cross-referenced with other intelligence.
+Some departments maintain these records for months or years, creating concerns about long-term privacy implications.

 Public Event Monitoring

 Setting up a simulator during a public event to snag the identifiers of all phones present.
 This has raised concerns about use at protests or large gatherings.
+Law enforcement can monitor crowd movements and identify specific individuals without their knowledge or consent.
+These operations can capture thousands of innocent bystanders' data in a single deployment, with limited oversight on how this information is retained or used.

 Protest Surveillance

 Reports indicate IMSI catchers have been used during protests (for instance, the technology was available to Minnesota authorities during the 2020 George Floyd protests) and allegedly to monitor Black Lives Matter activists.
+Civil liberties groups have documented patterns of deployment at political demonstrations across multiple cities.
+This surveillance can have a chilling effect on First Amendment rights, as people may avoid political expression knowing their digital presence is being monitored.

 Covert Placement

 Portable units can be covertly placed in a hotel room, a dropped backpack, or near a suspect's home to gather signals over a period of time.
+These deployments can last from hours to weeks, collecting continuous data on all nearby devices.
+Intelligence agencies have developed specialized housings that disguise the equipment as ordinary objects—including power strips, Wi-Fi routers, or even books—allowing for extended surveillance in sensitive locations without detection.

 Aerial Surveillance Operations